 Participating in the RCM provides investors in thermal generation with reasonable certainty about the recovery of fixed investment and operational costs.
 In proportion to their installed capacity, thermal generators receive a substantial amount of capacity credits.
-In comparison, due to their intermittency, renewables receive fewer capacity credits in proportion to their installed capacity.24
+In comparison, renewables receive fewer capacity credits in proportion to their installed capacity.
+The main revenue stream for renewables is currently from the energy market and renewable energy certificates.